“Shall we, shan’t we?”

 She gave of her time and her money in such an inspirational way.
 Nothing was too much for her despite having an incredibly difficult and abusive husband.
 She taught me living a life of faith and generosity brings depths of joy and peace that surpasses all understanding.

-So the little sewing table reminds me of love, faith, prayer and friendship.
-Parting with it is not easy but I know it’s time.
-I have to be practical and I know if my beautiful adopted Grandmother was still alive, she would completely agree.
-I’m praying it too will find a special home.
+So the little sewing table reminded me of love, faith, prayer and friendship.
+Parting with it was not easy but I knew it was time.
+I had to be practical and I know if my beautiful adopted Grandmother was still alive, she would completely agree.
+It also found a lovely new home with a very special friend.

 Welcoming The New